rek1nn/ABC-Analyse/README.md

 ## Now see how this works with a stall that wanted to find out which product was bringing in the most revenue:
 Table 2:
-The higher the Worth, the higher the rank
 ![image](https://github.com/ValikRTMM/ABC-Analyse/assets/116544714/99988bee-642d-4363-ab84-8862b6ac809d)
+The higher the Worth, the higher the rank.
-Top 3 products - means the top 3 best selling products by **Worth**
+Top 3 products - means the top 3 best selling products by **Worth**.

 Table 3:
 By analogy, let's analyze the third table:
 ![image](https://github.com/ValikRTMM/ABC-Analyse/assets/116544714/e5c939f1-ecd0-4f22-92a9-7834f3c95fb0)
-Table 3 is an expanded version of Table 2.
+T3 is an expanded version of T2.
 In essence, the higher the category, the smaller the cumulative share in the total volume.
 Consequently, Category A products outsell Category B and C products—think of it as a hierarchy, with Category A at the top and Categories B and C following in decreasing order

 16.12.2023